tera-alkahest/alkahest/README.md

   projects.
 * **Reusable core library:** The Alkahest server is merely a wrapper around the `Alkahest.Core` library which can be embedded in any .NET application.
-* **Client analysis tools:** Data mining tools allow extraction of opcodes, system messages, and data center keys, as well as decryption of the client's data center files.
+* **Client analysis tools:** Data mining tools allow extraction of game messages, system messages, and data center keys, as well as decryption of the client's data center files.
 * **Packet logging:** Compressed packet logs can be saved for later parsing and analysis.
 * **Packet parser:** An offline packet parsing tool can generate text dumps of